 No matter which area of the Grand Strand you wish to stay in, a little research should help you find the right property.
 A condo or house is a particularly good choice for larger families and multiple families vacationing together.
 Choose the number of bedrooms and bathrooms to comfortably accommodate your group, but expect to pay a bit more for oceanfront units and those with swimming pools.
 Bring your own groceries and prepare your favorite meals in fully equipped kitchens, a feature of all properties offered by Surfside Realty in Surfside Beach.
 Better yet, buy fresh seafood in-season from Little River or Murrells Inlet, and have a family feast in the comfort of your own beach condo or house.
 Be aware that during the summer season, most of these properties require a seven-day stay.
 In the off-season, many are available by the night or weekend.

 Of the more than 90,000 rooms available along the Grand Strand, motels enjoy a strong presence and continue to be a favorite choice for many Myrtle Beach vacationers.
-For a retro experience, stay overnight in true mom-and-pop style at the beachfront Sea Horn on South Ocean Boulevard, a website-less establishment that only takes reservations by phone.
+For a retro experience, stay overnight in old-school style at the beachfront Mermaid Inn on North Ocean Boulevard, a renovated motel that will brighten your day with its beachy colors and ocean views.
 Waikiki Village, a family-owned-and-operated 1960s motel, also continues the tradition of offering clean, comfortable lodging at modest prices.

 The sights and sounds of the great Atlantic are just a short walk away from many motels.
 If you like being in the midst of beach activity, a stay along Ocean Boulevard will afford you the convenience of walking to small eateries, arcades and souvenir shops.
 You will also have a vantage spot that permits you to indulge in a time-honored tradition: watching the nighttime parade of vehicles from your motel balcony as beach-goers "cruise the boulevard."
 It's a noisy, riveting display you won't soon forget.